asteroidsarereal/calendar-kit-repo/README.md

 1. Scroll between months (particularly from May to June or December to January)
 2. Use the calendar button by the header left to navigate to the current month
-3. Observe that only the month header changes and the calendar month can only be changed by swipping
+3. Observe that only the month header changes and the calendar month can only be changed by swiping

 ## Technical Details